jonathanjthomas/PestDetect/README.md

 ### IBM AI service(s) used

-- [Watson Machine Learning](https://github.com/jonathanjthomas/PestDetect/blob/1bf09b14c0ea3b37424520a868939aee46b936b6/backend/Flask_Backend/app.py) - The Watson Machine Learning service is used to deploy the Image Classification Machine Learning model that is used in the backend service of the app.
+- [Watson Machine Learning](https://github.com/jonathanjthomas/PestDetect/blob/1bf09b14c0ea3b37424520a868939aee46b936b6/backend/Flask_Backend/app.py) - The Watson Machine Learning service is used to deploy the Image Classification Machine Learning model, used in the backend service of the app.
 The model has been trained on a dataset of 7000 images of several pest categories.
 The model was then uploaded to the IBM Cloud Object Storage.
 Model inferences for the app are now run in Watson Machine Learning.

-- [Watson Assistant](https://github.com/jonathanjthomas/PestDetect/blob/93662c062d354c5c05cca92d9e54ff3ba745cf1e/backend/Nignx_Backend/Web/index.html) - Watson Assistant is used in the PestBot feature of the app.
+- [Watson Assistant](https://github.com/jonathanjthomas/PestDetect/blob/93662c062d354c5c05cca92d9e54ff3ba745cf1e/backend/Nignx_Backend/Web/index.html) - Watson Assistant is used in both the PestSnap and PestBot feature of the app to serve as a chatbot farmer to recommend to them sustainable pest prevention and management techniques, based on different categories of pests .
 The initial set of management and prevention practices recommended to the user by Watson Assistant is provided through the set of predefined actions for each pest category.
-Follow up questions are then handled by calling the  OpenAI GPT Chat Completion API
+Follow up questions are then handled by calling the OpenAI GPT Chat Completion API.
+A set of system instructions, information about the pest and the user's question are sent through the API, and the response is provided to the user through the Watson Assistant Interface.

-- Watson Studio - The Image classification model is uploaded as an assest and deployed using the Watson Studio Deployments service on a Extra small 1 CPU and 2 GB RAM Instance.
+- Watson Studio - The Image classification model is uploaded as an asset and deployed using the Watson Studio Deployments service on an extra small CPU and 2 GB RAM Instance.

 ### Other IBM technology used